dotnet/corefx/Documentation/building/cross-building.md

     Usage: build-rootfs.sh [BuildArch]
     BuildArch can be: arm, arm64

-The `build-rootfs.sh` script must be run as root as it has to make some symlinks to the system.
-It will by default generate the rootfs in `cross\rootfs\<BuildArch>` however this can be changed by setting the `ROOTFS_DIR` environment variable.
+The `build-rootfs.sh` script must be run as root, as it has to make some symlinks to the system.
+It will, by default, generate the rootfs in `cross\rootfs\<BuildArch>` however this can be changed by setting the `ROOTFS_DIR` environment variable.

 For example, to generate an arm rootfs: